Dec 31, 2012

 - Use a Bible reading plan so you don’t waste time wondering what to read, and so you read through the whole Bible in a systematic way.
-Here’s the one I use, and here are some others.
+Here are some Bible reading plans.

 - As you read, don’t rush.
 Linger over promises, truths about God, commands, teachings, and warnings.
 Think.
 Ponder.
 Pray.
 Expect God to meet you in His Word.

 - Have a plan for prayer that includes worship, confession, thanksgiving, and asking — for yourself, family, friends, unbelievers, concerns.